LumKitty/VNyan-MixItUp/README.md

 # MixItUp plugin for VNyan

-Provides access to the MixItUp developer API from VNyan via several custom triggers:
+Allows you to send chat messages, run custom MixItUpCommands, and retrieve user information from MixItUp via the MixItUp developer API

 ## Installation
 Copy the contents of the zip file into VNyan\Items\Assemblies (no subfolders)